-5 Who has jurisdiction over the resolution of professional sport disputes in your jurisdiction, and how is this determined?
+Who has jurisdiction over the resolution of professional sport disputes in your jurisdiction, and how is this determined?

-The Federal Constitution establishes the Sports Justice in article 217 and paragraphs.
-Paragraph 1 determines that the judiciary power can only assess sport-related matters after the Sports Justice has assessed the claims in a definitive manner.
+The Federal Constitution establishes that the Sports Justice has jurisdiction over the resolution of sport-related disputes.
+The Judiciary Power can only assess these matters after the Sports Justice has assessed the claims in a definitive manner (article 217, paragraph 1).

 The Pelé Law dictates that the Sports Justice is independent of the sports governing bodies.
-The Sports Justice consists of the Superior Court of Sports Justice, the local courts of Sport Justice and their respective disciplinary commissions.
+It consists of the Superior Court of Sports Justice, the local courts and their respective disciplinary commissions.
 Proceedings held before the sports courts are governed by the Brazilian Sports Code.
 This applies to actions strictly linked to sports practice or management.

 The Pelé Law admits arbitration as an alternative method for settling disputes, provided that such disputes do not involve matters related to sports discipline and sports competitions (article 90-C).
-This provision currently limits the reach of arbitration in sports.
+The Brazilian Football Federation (CBF) has its own alternative dispute resolution chamber - the National Chamber of Dispute Resolution.
+Appeals against the decisions of this chamber shall be addressed to the Brazilian Centre of Mediation and Arbitration (CBMA).

-With regard to infringements of world football governing body FIFA's rules, the regulation applicable is FIFA's Disciplinary Code.
+With regard to infringing the rules of world football governing body FIFA, the regulation applicable is FIFA's Disciplinary Code.
 FIFA's dispute resolution structure is composed of three bodies: the Disciplinary Committee, the Ethics Committee and the Appeal Committee.
 The decisions of these committees are subject to further review by the Court of Arbitration for Sport, based in Lausanne, Switzerland.